open-telemetry/otel-arrow/collector/receiver/otelarrowreceiver/README.md

 - `arrow_memory_inuse`: UpDownCounter of memory in use by current streams
 - `arrow_schema_resets`: Counter of times the schema was adjusted, by data type.

-When the configured metrics level is "detailed" unique consumer ID corresponding with a single gRPC stream will be attached to the counters, for example:

 ```
 service
   ...